 If you are using an old air conditioner, then you have to be mindful of its remaining service life.
 The end of 2019 severely crippled air conditioning units that use the old R22 refrigerant.
 There is a ban on the product across the US., where R22 production and importation is no longer allowed.
-Consequently, this limited current supplies, resulting in R-22 refrigerant prices to skyrocket.
+Consequently, this ban led to a limit of current supplies, resulting in R-22 refrigerant prices to skyrocket.
 Read on to find out more details on the phase-out and the equipment usage of R22.

 It is not advisable to use HVAC systems that are old to the point of obsolescence.
 As they age, air conditioners tend to consume more energy, require costly repairs, and exhibit declining performance.
 Most R22 units are at the end of their lifespan and fall under this category.